King of Wands

 The music made the Fool see colors that correlated with the plucked notes.
 It danced in his head and created colors that the Fool had never seen before.
 The music took him out of the reality of kneeling in front of this king with a harp.

-This is my son, Solomon, the king said, he will surpass me in every way imaginable.
+This is my son, Solomon, the king said.
+He will surpass me in every way imaginable.
 He will be the very definition of wisdom.

 I am known as the Beloved, the king went on, but my son will be even more loved than me.
 He will be the Peaceful One.